koalalorenzo/python-digitalocean/README.md

 ### Creating a domain record

-This example shows how to list all records of a domain:
+This example shows how to create new domain record (sub.example.com):

 ```python
 import digitalocean